kahhauyap/Fict/README.md

 Fitness &amp; Health Diet Tracker - Mobile Android Application developed in Java with Android Studio.

 # Goal
+Simple to use Calorie &amp; Nutrient tracker to keep on top of fitness goals.

 # Home Page
 The daily home screen page greets users and acts as a hub for convenient access to all the other features of the app.
 A daily summary of caloric and nutritional goals, as well as foods eaten are displayed.